appbaseio/reactive-manual/content/docs/result-components/ResultCard.md

 `ResultCard` component can be extended to
 1. customize the look and feel with `className`, `style`,
-2. render individual result data items using `onData`,
+2. render individual result data items using `renderData`,
 3. specify how results should be filtered using `react`.
-4. render the entire result data using  `onAllData`.
+4. render the entire result data using  `renderAllData`.
 5. connect with external interfaces using `onQueryChange`.

 ```js